APogue/APogue.github.io/_includes/sections/early-messaging-pro-palestinian-main.md

 but with no alternative messaging they are able to control the conversation.

 [Figures 13](##fig:sjp-insta-letter-regents-1) and [14](##fig:sjp-insta-letter-regents-2) show SJP’s grievances with the UC Regents regarding rhetoric surrounding the Gaza conflict.
 There’s no language showing support of Hamas, but
-SJP stays focused on the “plight of the Palestinian people” in this post despite its timiing with respect to Oct 7th.
+SJP stays focused on the “plight of the Palestinian people” in this post despite its timing with respect to Oct 7th.
 Here they write what will eventually become the protest demands for the pro-Palestinian movement at UCLA.

 <figure id="fig:sjp-reddit">
   <a href="placeholder">